-Page 2 of 2 - All Butler County high schools and Butler Community College will be participating in the March 19 – April 13 show.
+All Butler County high schools and Butler Community College will be participating in the March 19 – April 13 show.

 Through this annual exhibit, the Coutts highlights the artistic achievements of Butler County students and emphasizes the value of an arts education in our school system.”